shaik1002/biggitlabbomb/doc/administration/settings/import_and_export_settings.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/383268) in GitLab 15.8.

 WARNING:
-In GitLab 16.1 and earlier, you should **not** use direct transfer with [scheduled scan execution policies](../../user/application_security/policies/scan_execution_policies.md).
+In GitLab 16.1 and earlier, you should **not** use direct transfer with [scheduled scan execution policies](../../user/application_security/policies/scan-execution-policies.md).
 If using direct transfer, first upgrade to GitLab 16.2 and ensure security policy bots are enabled in the projects you are enforcing.

 WARNING:
-This feature is in [beta](../../policy/experiment-beta-support.md#beta) and subject to change without notice.
+This feature is in [Beta](../../policy/experiment-beta-support.md#beta) and subject to change without notice.
 This feature is not ready for production use.

 Migration of groups and projects by direct transfer is disabled by default.
 To enable migration of groups and projects by direct transfer:

 1. Sign in to GitLab as a user with Administrator access level.
-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin Area**.
 1. Select **Settings > General**.
 1. Expand the **Import and export settings** section.
 1. Scroll to **Allow migrating GitLab groups and projects by direct transfer**.